CDP Stablecoin: Architecture and Implementation

 Algorithmic

-VaultManager — opening/closing positions, collateral management
+VaultManager — open/close positions, manage collateral

 PriceFeed — Chainlink oracles for collateral prices

-LiquidationEngine — automatic liquidation of under-collateralized positions
+LiquidationEngine — automatic liquidation of undercollateralized positions

 StablecoinToken — ERC-20 stablecoin with controlled minting

-FeeCollector — stability fee collection, treasury distribution
+FeeCollector — collect stability fees, distribute to treasury

-VaultManager: Opening a Position
+VaultManager: Creating a Position

 contract VaultManager {